KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 Debugging CircleCI builds locally
 """""""""""""""""""""""""""""""""
-The CircleCI local executor and iteractively running your code on the build image are powerful ways to debug CircleCI builds.
+The CircleCI local executor and interactively running your code on the build image are powerful ways to debug CircleCI builds.
 Below are instructions for utilizing these approaches.

 #.
 Install docker (see :ref:`installation instructions <installation>`)
 #.
 Install the CircleCI command line tool::